sjagata/knowledgeCorner/webservices/webservices.md

 ### SOAP

+SOAP stands for Simple Object Access Protocol.
+It is used to transfer the data.
+It is a XML-based messaging-layer protocol.
+SOAP can be used in combination with a variety of transport protocols like HTTP, SMTP, and JMS etc.

+**_Note: SOAP is part of the set of standards specified by the W3C._**

 #### When we have to use SOAP ?

 * If a **Formal Contract is Required**  b/w webservice provider and consumer ---> WSDL